groupon/grox/README.md

 * unify state management.
 All parts of an app, all screens for instance, can use Grox to unify their handling of state.
 * allows time travel debugging, undo, redo, logging, etc. via middlewares.
 * simple API.
 Grox is inspired by Redux & Flux but offers a simpler approach.
-* easily integrated with Rx (Rx1 for now, Rx2 will follow soon).
+* easily integrated with Rx1 and 2.
 Note that it is also possible to use Grox without Rx.
 * Grox only relies on a few concepts: States, Actions, Stores, MiddleWare &  Commands (detailed below).
 * facilitates using immutable states, but without enforcing it for more flexibility.
 You can use any solution for immutability ([Auto-Value](https://github.com/google/auto/tree/master/value), [Immutables](https://immutables.github.io/), [Kotlin](https://discuss.kotlinlang.org/t/immutable/1032), etc..) or not use immutability at all if you don't want to.
 * Grox can be used with the [Android Arch components](https://developer.android.com/arch), or without them.